atlassian/data-center-helm-charts/docs/CONFIGURATION.md

       create: true
 ```

-This will result in each pod in the StatefulSet creating a `local-home` `PersistentVolumeClaim`
+This will result in each pod in the `StatefulSet` creating a `local-home` `PersistentVolumeClaim`
-of type `ReadWriteOnce`, and a single PVC of type `ReadWriteMany` being created for the shared-home.
+of type `ReadWriteOnce`, and a single `PersistentVolumeClaim` of type `ReadWriteMany` being created for the `shared-home`.

-For each PVC created by the chart, a suitable `PersistentVolume` needs to be made available prior
+For each `PersistentVolumeClaim` created by the chart, a suitable `PersistentVolume` needs to be made available prior
 to installation.
 These can be provisioned either statically or dynamically, using an
 auto-provisioner.

-An alternative to PersistentVolumeClaims is to use inline volume definitions,
+An alternative to `PersistentVolumeClaims` is to use inline volume definitions,
 either for `local-home` or `shared-home` (or both), for example:

 ```yaml